 Oracle Commerce Cloud 19B is here, so let’s unpack this release and see what’s new.
-The key highlight for me in this entire release was the fact that it was all about personalization.
-Oracle has decided to bring to the forefront the personalization aspects that were missing in the cloud platform.
+The key takeaway: it’s all about personalization.
+Oracle has brought the personalization aspects that were missing in the cloud platform to the forefront.

 This feature is now available via PMDL protocol and through API only.

 This is a long-overdue feature for which many of us have been waiting.
 It’s very self-explanatory:

 “Oracle Commerce Cloud now includes API only support for setting up a default parent collection both per catalog and per product.
 Specifically, it supports setting up: